 This section describes the empirical strategy I follow to take the model to the data.
 First, I discretize the U.S. into a fine spatial grid and incorporate the rest of the world in the analysis.
-Next, I show how evidence from Fogel (1964) and Donaldson and Hornbeck (2016) can be used to calculate (relative) shipping costs, and how data on agricultural yields can be used to calculate the spatial distribution of farm productivity within the U.S. Finally, I calibrate the productivity of foreign markets, the initial distribution of non-farm productivity, the scale of shipping costs, and the values of structural parameters such that the simulated model matches two sets of moments in the data: moments of the U.S. economy and Europe in the initial period; and moments of aggregate and city growth in the U.S. between 1790 and 1820.
+Next, I show how evidence from Fogel (1964) and Donaldson and Hornbeck (2016) can be used to calculate (relative) shipping costs, and how data on agricultural yields can be used to calculate the spatial distribution of farm productivity within the U.S. Finally, I calibrate the productivity of foreign markets, the initial distribution of non-farm productivity, the scale of shipping costs, and the values of structural parameters such that the simulated model matches two sets of moments in the data: moments of the U.S. between 1790 and 1820.